-CAMBRIDGE, Mass. -- Enthusiasts of Amazon Web Services met here this week to discuss everything from the architectural decisions that helped them achieve scale on AWS to the largely homegrown tools that have bailed them out of sticky situations.
+CAMBRIDGE, Mass. -- Enthusiasts of Amazon Web Services met here this week to discuss everything from the architectural decisions that helped them achieve scale on AWS to

 For example, Amazon's Relational Database Service (RDS) is not an option for Acquia Inc. -- an open source software company providing support for Drupal -- in a 6,000-instance AWS deployment.

 This is because Acquia's staff needs to make fine-grained configuration changes to databases that RDS doesn't support.
 Some customers of Woburn, Mass.-based Acquia have standalone database servers, for example, while others combine a Web service and database on one box.

 Some customers need custom entries in the MySQL configuration file.
 Then there are various types of replication verification and monitoring Acquia does with its database data.